-After this attack and most likely with three elves less, the Quendi of Cuiviénen are on the verge of panic.
+After this attack and most likely with three additional abductees (see above), the Quendi of Cuiviénen are on the verge of panic.
 They will meet on the shore in small groups, until someone begins to speak, and then another and another.